Expedition of Abdullah ibn Rawaha

-Expedition of Abdullah ibn Rawaha to Khaybar, took place in February 628 AD.
+Expedition of Abdullah ibn Rawaha to Khyber, took place in February 628 AD.
 Ibn Hisham also refers to this as Abdullah b.
 Rawaha's raid to kill al-Yusayr b.
 Rizam.

 The assassination was successful, and ibn Rizam was killed as well as 29 of his followers.

 Assassination of Al-Yusayr ibn Rizam

 The assassination of Abu Rafi did not relieve Muhammad of his apprehensions.
-Muhammad did not feel safe from the Jews of Khaybar.
+Muhammad did not feel safe from the Jews of Khyber.

-Al-Yusayr ibn Rizam was elected the new chief of the Khaybar Jews.
+Al-Yusayr ibn Rizam was elected the new chief of the Khyber Jews.
 He maintained the same good relations with the Banu Ghatafan that his predecessor Abu Rafi had.
 Muhammad heard that Al-Yusayr ibn Rizam was planning a fresh attack against him.
-So he deputed Abdallah ibn Rawaha, a leader of the Banu Khazraj, and sent him with three followers to Khaybar to gather intelligence on how Al-Yusayr may be taken unaware and assassinated.
+So he deputed Abdallah ibn Rawaha, a leader of the Banu Khazraj, and sent him with three followers to Khyber to gather intelligence on how Al-Yusayr may be taken unaware and assassinated.

 But Abdullah ibn Rawaha found the Jews to be extremely alert for this second assassination to be a success.
 When he returned to Medina a new strategy was devised, Muhammad again sent him openly with 30 men mounted on camels to persuade al-Yusayr to visit Medina.
-When they arrived, they assured Yusayr they will make him the ruler of Khaybar and would treat him well, giving al-Yusayr ibn Rizam a solemn guarantee of his safety.
+When they arrived, they assured Yusayr they will make him the ruler of Khyber and would treat him well, giving al-Yusayr ibn Rizam a solemn guarantee of his safety.